Get Adobe Flash player

 lady-left

-He has performed in various venues in France such as Musée du Quai Branly (Paris), l’Arsenal (Metz), Théâtre National Molière (Sète), Satellite Café (Paris), Musée Guimet Auditorium (Paris), Théâtre de Orléans (Orléans), Café de la Danse (Paris), Maison des Arts de Créteil (Créteil), Auditorium de la Bibliothèque François Mitterrand (Paris), UNESCO Auditorium (Paris), Festival Rêve d’aborigène (Airvaut), Festival Azimut (la Pesse), Festival au Palais des rois de Majorque (Perpignan), Festival de l’Oh (Val de Marne), etc., and in overseas like Ambassy of India Beijing (Beijing, China), Halfway House (Kumming, China), Visual Arts Centre (Hong Kong), Peninsula Hotel (Hong Kong), Eve’s Barn (Lancaster, USA), India Habitat Centre (Delhi, India), ITC Sangeet Resarch Accademy Kolkata, Weavers Studio Centre for the Arts, Palladian Lounge (Kolkata, India), etc.
+Kengo has participated in festivals and performed in various venues in France such as Musée du Quai Branly (Paris), Musée Guimet Auditorium (Paris), Théâtre de Orléans (Orléans), Café de la Danse (Paris), Maison des Arts de Créteil, Téâtre Poirel (Nancy), UNESCO Auditorium (Paris), Festival Rêve d’aborigène (Airvaut), Festival Azimut (la Pesse), Festival au Palais des rois de Majorque (Perpignan), Festival de l’Oh (Val de Marne), Festival Poussière du monde (Suiss) etc., and in overseas like Embassy of India Beijing (China), Hangzhou Opera with Hangzhou Philharmonic (China), with Shenzen Symphonic (China), Visual Arts Centre (Hong Kong), Peninsula Hotel (Hong Kong), Palmeraie de Marrakech (Maroc), India Habitat Centre (Delhi, India), ITC Sangeet Resarch Accademy Kolkata, Weavers Studio Centre for the Arts (Kolakata, India) etc.